-The larval stages of weevils are adapted to develop on the various types of substrates provided by their hosts.
-In all the weevil lineages engaged in BSPM, the larvae are generally endophagous, developing either in live tissues or as detritivores on decaying plant material, in more or less woody tissues (Figure 5; Anstett 1999; Franz 2007; Nunes et al. 2018; Toon et al. 2020; Dao et al. unpublished).
-In Ebenaceae which have small individual flowers, larvae of pollinators are ectophagous and feed at the base of the anthers (Haran et al. 2022a).
+The larval stages of weevils develop on the various types of substrates provided by their hosts.
+In all the weevil lineages engaged in BSPM, the larvae are generally endophagous, developing either in live tissues or as detritivores on decaying plant material, in more or less woody tissues (Figure 5; Anstett 1999; Franz 2007a,b; Nunes et al. 2018; Toon et al. 2020; Dao et al. 2023).
+In Ebenaceae, which have small individual flowers, larvae of pollinators are ectophagous and feed at the base of the anthers (Haran et al. 2022a).
 In Anchylorhynchus, eggs are deposited externally between petals (Figure 5E) and first instars drill into female flowers to continue their development internally (de Medeiros et al. 2014).
 When larvae feed on limited spaces such as individual flowers or fruits, some species have developed a cannibalistic behavior (Figure 5E) and morphology to cope with a potential overpopulation in the brood site (de Medeiros et al. 2014).
 For most plant-weevil BSPM, the interplay between the presence of secondary compounds in plant tissues and a potential adaptation of associated weevil lineages has not been yet investigated, although they may drive specialization patterns (Wang et al. 2021).
-For example in some weevils associated with cycads (Belidae), the larvae of some species have been found associated with specific bacteria involved in the control of toxic compounds from their host (Salzman et al. 2018).
+For example in weevils associated with cycads (Belidae), the larvae of some species have been found associated with specific bacteria involved in the control of toxic compounds from their host (Salzman et al. 2018).

 2.3 Evolutionary trends